parsokev/Graph_UI/README.md

 > [!CAUTION]
 > When building visualizations for graphs with higher edge densities like `my_graph6.txt`, it may take several minutes for the
 > visualization software to complete the image generation process.
 In such cases, the detailed progress of the visualization process can
-> be monitored through standard error ouput in the console
+> be monitored through standard error ouput in the console.

 Example Image Generated from `my_graph5.txt`